FirelightWP/easy-fancybox/readme.txt

 Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!
 The gallery quicktag/shortcode should look something like `[gallery link="file"]`.

-= Can I make gallery images automatically rotate? =
+= Can I make a slideshow from my gallery? =

 Yes.
 There is an Advanced option called "Gallery Auto-rotation" for that.